-nolimit-0 ... enter "nolimit-0" (zero) for an unlimited linked fragement, a continious chain of links relative to the active node, depending on which option - inputs, outputs or either - is active.
+nolimit-0 ... enter "nolimit-0" (zero) for an unlimited linked fragment, a continious chain of links relative to the active node, depending on which option -inputs, outputs or either - is active.
 Gap nodes would interrupt such a chain. step=nolimit is shown in the drag reminder.
-The this can be set in any drag-status but appies for a linked fragement.
+This can be set in any drag-status but appies for a linked fragment.

 single-s ... to set "single" drag status for dragging just the active node.
 The title changes to single node 23: (for example).
+Single status also allows "blocks" and "labels".

-in/out/either-i/o/e ... enter "in-i", "out-o" or "either-e" to define the type of link - in-puts, outputs or either (shown in the title) for dragging linked fragments.
+in/out/either-i/o/e ... enter "in-i", "out-o" or "either-e" to define the type of link - inputs, outputs or either (shown in the title) for dragging linked fragments.